tajarbat/tajarbat/README.md

-- 👋 Hi, I’m Fazal Ahmad and opted the name @tajarbat (Experiements)
+- 👋 Hi, I’m Fazal Ahmad and opted the name @tajarbat (POC or Experiements)
 - 👀 I’m interested in Gaming and Coding
 - 🌱 I’m currently learning .NET 6, Machine Learning, TypeScript and Node.js
 - 💞️ I’m looking to collaborate on AI based applications